George Sand: Influences on literature

 Sand is also referred to in Virginia Woolf's book-length essay A Room of One's Own along with George Eliot and Charlotte Brontë as "all victims of inner strife as their writings prove, sought ineffectively to veil themselves by using the name of a man."

 Frequent literary references to George Sand appear in Possession (1990) by A. S. Byatt and in the play Voyage, the first part of Tom Stoppard's The Coast of Utopia trilogy (2002).
 George Sand makes an appearance in Isabel Allende's Zorro, going still by her given name, as a young girl in love with Diego de la Vega (Zorro).

-George Sand, Chopin and her children are the main characters of the debut novel Briefly, A Delicious Life (2022) by British writer Nell Stevens.
-The book tells the story of a teenage ghost, Bianca, who falls in love with George Sand when she moves with her family and Chopin to a former Carthusian monastery in Valldemossa, in the miserable winter of 1838 and chronicles their troubles with the villagers.

 Chopin, Sand and her children are the main characters of the theater play by Polish writer Jarosław Iwaszkiewicz A Summer in Nohant, which premiered in 1930.
 The play, presenting the final stage of the writer-composer's relationship, was adapted five times by Polish Television: in 1963 (with Antonina Gordon-Górecka as Sand and Gustaw Holoubek as Chopin), in 1972 (with Halina Mikołajska and Leszek Herdegen), in 1980 (with Anna Polony and Michał Pawlicki), in 1999 (with Joanna Szczepkowska, who portrayed Solange in the 1980 version and Piotr Skiba) and in 2021 (with Katarzyna Herman and Marek Kossakowski).
+Chopin, Sand, and her children are also featured in the 2022 novel “Briefly, A Delicious Life” by Nell Stevens, where they appear as main characters.

 In film

 George Sand is portrayed by Merle Oberon in A Song to Remember, by Patricia Morison in Song Without End, by Rosemary Harris in Notorious Woman, by Judy Davis in James Lapine's 1991 British-American film Impromptu; and by Juliette Binoche in the 1999 French film Children of the Century (Les Enfants du siècle).
 Also in George Who?
 (French: George qui?), a 1973 French biographical film directed by Michèle Rosier and starring Anne Wiazemsky as George Sand, Alain Libolt and Denis Gunsbourg.
-In the 2002 Polish film Chopin: Desire for Love directed by Jerzy Antczak George Sand is portrayed by Danuta Stenka.
-In the French film Flashback (2021 film) directed by Caroline Vigneaux, George Sand is portrayed by Suzanne Clément.
+In the 2002 Polish film Chopin: Desire for Love directed by Jerzy Antczak, George Sand is portrayed by Danuta Stenka.
+In the French film Flashback directed by Caroline Vigneaux, George Sand is portrayed by Suzanne Clément.
+George Sand is also portrayed by Nine D'Urso in the 2025 TV series La rebelle: Les aventures de la jeune George Sand.
+The show portrays an intimate relationship between D'Urso and Barbara Pravi (who plays Marie Dorval).